 \subsection{Dual Noisy Self-training}

-Following the practice of self-training in NLU~\citep{vu-etal-2021-strata}, we start ST from a strong base model tuned on $D_L$ and use the full unlabeled $D_U$ to produce pseudo-labels, rather than select part of the data with certain criteria as in~\citep{mukherjee-awadallah-2020-ust,jiao-etal-2021-self}.
-The complete DuNST process is described in Alg. \ref{alg:dunst}.

-As discussed in Sec.~\ref{sec:introduction}, augmented only by self-generated text, the model would increasingly enhance the exploitation of the previously learned space but fail to explore more, resulting in boosted diversity but marginal improvement of control accuracy (\emph{Challenge 2}, see Table \ref{tab:mainresult}).
-Injecting noise to pseudo text is an effective way to facilitate exploration.
-However, the typical synthetic noise~\citep{He2020Revisiting} (\textit{e.g.}, randomly dropped and shuffled tokens in pseudo text) encourages undirected exploration which may diverge from the valid space and get too noisy for controllable NLG.
+As discussed in Sec.~\ref{sec:introduction}, augmented only by self-generated text, the model would increasingly enhance the exploitation of the previously learned space but fail to explore more, resulting in constrained attribute distributions and thus marginal improvement of control accuracy (\emph{Challenge 2}, see Table \ref{tab:mainresult}).
+Injecting noise into pseudo text is a practical way to facilitate exploration.
+However, the typical synthetic noise~\citep{He2020Revisiting} (\textit{e.g.}, randomly shuffle tokens in pseudo text) encourages isotropic exploration, which may diverge far from the valid space and get too noisy for NLG.

-To address this problem, we propose two novel and effective types of soft noise to enable directional exploration, namely \emph{High-temperature Generation} and \emph{Soft Pseudo Text}, in what follows.
+To address this problem, we propose two novel and effective types of soft noise to enable safer exploration, namely \emph{High-temperature Generation} and \emph{Soft Pseudo Text}, in what follows.

-\paragraph{High-temperature Generation (HTG)} We introduce temperature $\tau$ in the softmax layer:
+\paragraph{High-temperature Generation (HTG):} We introduce temperature $\tau$ in the softmax layer: